 Her mother mentioned with distress that the cloth had not only changed color over time but had also developed a very bad odor making it increasingly uncomfortable to wear at school or any other public place.

-When Lydia finally told her story, two other students on the programme were inspired to act and they joined her and together, they formed a team.
+When Lydia finally told her story, three other students on the programme were inspired to act and they joined her and together, they formed a team.
 The team grew to be known as the EcoSmart Pads team and they have figured out a way to upcycle sugarcane fiber into a material that they are now using to make low cost and eco friendly sanitary pads that people like Kyomuhendo will be able to afford.
 Their vision- To ensure equality, vibrancy and dignity in menstrual management among girls and women in Uganda.

 The Eco-Smart Pads idea

-The Eco Smart Pads are sanitary pads made out of sugarcane recycled residues for girls and women of menstrual going age from low income backgrounds.
+The Eco Smart Pads are sanitary pads made out of sugarcane recycled residues for girls and women of menstrual going age from low-income backgrounds.

-“Sugarcane residues at sugar manufacturing factories are the raw materials to our product and are obtained at an affordable price.”
-Lydia says.
+“Sugarcane residues at sugar manufacturing factories are the raw materials to our product and are obtained at an affordable price,” Lydia says.
 She is convinced that this idea will work because of the low costs of production that will significantly lower the price of this product.

 The team first conducted an experiment in the Microbiology lab at Mbarara University of Science and Technology to determine which one of the two between Maize and Sugarcane had residues with a high absorbance rate.
 Sugar cane emerged with a higher absorbance percentage and was selected as the plant to be considered as a raw material for this innovation.

-“We are selling each pack at UGX 1500 cutting down current costs by 50%, 90% of the end users we interacted with said they could only afford to pay between ugx 1000 – 1500.
+“We are selling each pack at UGX 1500 cutting down current costs by 50%, 90% of the end-users we interacted with said they could only afford to pay between ugx 1000 – 1500.
 We are not looking to generate much revenue from sales because we are selling to low income earners.
-We are looking to work with philanthropists to cause impact in our local community.
+We are looking to work with philanthropists to cause an impact in our local community.
 As for the sustainability of our company, we are looking at other income generating options.”
 Lydia elaborates.

-This fits well in the target beneficiaries of the pads.
 The primary beneficiaries of this product are school going girls from low income backgrounds whose pursue of education has been affected by this challenge.

 Other non school going women from low income backgrounds such as women in prison, refugee camps, public hospitals, are also primary beneficiaries of this product.
 Generally, female Ugandans from high income earning backgrounds will too benefit from the low cost of this product as they will be able to make some saving.